 A Chobe river cruise with AmaWaterways is unlike any other.
 With wonderful wildlife, captivating cultures and national parks galore, this South African river offers the best chance to capture life along the banks of Botswana and Namibia as you sail on-board the Zambezi Queen cruise ship.

-Pass the borders of Chobe National Park, home to fauna including trooping elephants, hippos and sunbathing water monitors.
+Pass the borders of Chobe National Park, home to fauna including trooping elephants, hippos and sunbathing water monitor lizards.
 Soak up the exciting atmosphere of bustling cities like Cape Town and Johannesburg, spot the Big Five at Kruger National Park, or even compliment your Chobe river cruise with a journey on the stunning Rovos Rail train.

 Travelling along the Chobe will allow you to live and breathe these exceptional destinations, whilst enjoying the scenic landscapes and truly immersive towns and villages.

 A unique mix of cultures, cuisines and landscapes comes together in perfect harmony in Cape Town.
 Crowned by Table Mountain National Park, there is just as much opportunity to enjoy the great outdoors as the urban delights.
 Company’s Garden, Kirstenbosch National Botanical Garden, and Green Point Urban Park are all perfect spots for a relaxing stroll, and elsewhere in the city, the up-and-coming culture is evident in a stunning collection of galleries.
 Even outside of these you can soak up vibrant colours and traditions in the brightly painted facades of the Bo-Kaap, and the Afro-chic decor of Cape Town's restaurants and bars.
 This is a proudly multicultural city where Christian, Muslim, Jewish, Hindu and traditional African beliefs coexist, and together they create a truly rich and completely unique river cruise destination.